okuvshynov/flamereport/README.md

 * R - hard reset, brings everything to default view; Useful after exclusions.
 * single mouse click - select the block
 * double mouse click - zoom into the block.
 Equivalent to 'f'
-* \* - select all frames with the same name as current selection.
-Useful for highlighting commonly used functions (e.g. malloc)
 * q - quit

 ## Output description